eduardogspereira/simple-psp/README.md

 yarn start [OPTIONS]
 ```

-The application will start by default at the port 3000 on localhost.
+The application will start by default at http://localhost:3000.

 ## API